Mortgage Calculator in Alabama

 The loan amount is the dollar figure that will be financed.
 So, the home or purchase price, minus the down payment equals the loan amount.

-The interest rate on a mortgage is known as the mortgage rate.
+The mortgage rate is interest rate on a mortgage loan.
 Mortgage rates are set by the lender and can be fixed or variable, with the latter adjusting once the fixed period ends.
 Mortgage rates fluctuate daily and are dependent on a borrower’s credit history, the loan scenario, and loan type.

-The length of the mortgage is referred to as the loan term.
+The loan term is length of the mortgage in years.
 For example, the most common loan terms are 10 year, 15 year, 20 year, and 30 year.
 Make sure you input the loan term properly.
 Some mortgage calculators will ask for the loan term in months and some in years.
 So, a 30 year loan term expressed in months would be 360.

 Mortgage payment schedule for Alabama